"Arrest me!": J.K. Rowling posts anti-trans rant, responding to Scottish hate crime law

 J.K.
-Rowling has taken on Scotland's new legislation against hate speech and dared Scottish police to arrest her over a lengthy anti-transgender Twitter thread posted Monday.
+Rowling has taken on Scotland's new legislation against hate speech in a lengthy anti-transgender Twitter thread posted Monday.

-Per ABC, Scotland's new Hate Crime and Public Order Act makes it unlawful to incite hatred via threatening or abusive language on the basis age, disability, religion, sexual orientation and transgender identity.
-The outlet noted that racial discrimination was barred in 1986 by a separate law.

 Rowling concluded she's currently not in Scotland, "But if what I've written here qualifies as an offence under the terms of the new act, I look forward to being arrested when I return to the birthplace of the Scottish Enlightenment," she said.
 She added the hashtag #ArrestMe